trowelandkeyboard/trowelandkeyboard.github.io/registry.md

 permalink: /registry/
 ---
 ## Honeymoon
 What we really want is help with embarking on the honeymoon of our dreams.
-Since Nick has been doing contract with for so long, we finally have the time to travel.
+Since Nick has been doing contract work for so long, we finally have the time to travel.
 So here are some ways you can help us with out journey!

 * Place holder
 * Place holder